top of page

 To anticipate every possible technology and to invest in regulatory research for every idea without constraint would obviously be prohibitive.
 But can we find some threshold, which, if exceeded, would provide some limited permission to try ideas in a constrained way, with some form of Government observation, or at least the requirement of some sort of formal reporting mechanism, so that a manager such as the one answering all the councillor’s questions on Friday would have been able to answer many more of these councillor’s questions?
 Could this not be done if the entrepreneur were able to share some of the costs of the reporting and the oversight?

-Given the comment from Mr. Tartavull above, it seems that the process so far used for Toronto to find out about public mobile robots has required this single person to pay an outrageous price on behalf of all of us for “putting enough robots out there that there is visibility.”
+Given the comment from Mr. Tartavull above, it seems that the process so far used for Toronto to find out about public-area mobile robots has required this single person to pay an outrageous price on behalf of all of us for “putting enough robots out there that there is visibility.”
 If his technology, on balance, proved to be harmful to society, then I am not sorry for his loss.
 But it appears that this technology might be quite helpful and beneficial.
 That was certainly the opinion expressed in the majority of the letters and posts that I read, and that seemed to be the view of many councillors as well.

 This unfortunate process has brought to light a strongly shared opinion—that this technology needs regulation.
 It is rather a shame that we put nearly the entire cost of this discovery on this tiny entrepreneur.